brandur/sorg/content/drafts/mongodb.md

 Razor][hanlons-razor] suggests that it's much more likely that the original MongoDB developers didn't understand that the way they were confirming writes was problematic.
-They ran some benchmarks, and believing the good numbers to be the inherent result of the system's extraordinary engineering, flouted them for the world to see.
-Later, they realized that guaranteeing data integrity was something that people cared about and which they weren't providing, and over time curbed their bold claims.
+They ran some benchmarks, and believing the good numbers to be the inherent result of the system's extraordinary engineering, showed them to the world.
+Later, they realized that guaranteeing data integrity was something that people cared about and which they hadn't quite understood, and over time curbed their claims.

 ### Distributed Trouble (#trouble)